LogoLogo

 Setting the download location

-If you want to specify the location on your system where downloaded files will be saved, use the --path command option followed by the desired location and the transfer ID:
+By default, the downloaded files are saved in the $HOME/Downloadsdirectory.
+However, if you want to specify a different location on your system, use the --path command option followed by the desired location and the transfer ID:

 nordvpn fileshare accept --path </path/to/directory> <id>